36 Non-Candy Easter Egg Fillers Kids Will Love

 Sidewalk Chalk

 Just like crayons, sidewalk chalk comes in all sorts of shapes and sizes.
 And it’s the perfect tool for encouraging outdoor creative play this spring.
+Check out this pastel colored egg shaped chalk that will fit perfectly into your Easter eggs. (affiliate)

 Photo Courtesy of With Hugs and Kisses (affiliate)